 To remain eligible for the scholarship, you will be required to:

-- Remain full-time enrolled in the Bachelor of Fine Arts at Griffith University
+- remain full-time enrolled in the Bachelor of Visual Arts at Griffith University

 - If study is postponed due to extenuating circumstance that are substantiated by a medical certificate, any outstanding monies will be retained in the Endowment until you can continue your studies as long as the deferment does not exceed one year.
 Thereafter any outstanding bursary money will be forfeited.